manuelaflorez/Monday_coffee_sql_proyect/README.md

 2. Average rent per customer is the lowest at 156 and the total rent is 10.8k
 3. Average sales per customer is better at 11.6k.

-The dashboard to this project may be found on [Tableau](https://public.tableau.com/app/profile/manuela.florez/viz/Monday_coffee/Mondaycoffeesales)
+The dashboard for this project can be found on [Tableau](https://public.tableau.com/app/profile/manuela.florez/viz/Monday_coffee/Mondaycoffeesales)

 ## Disclaimer